Arke64/ArkeOS/README.md

 Instruction Format
 ==================
 Each instruction begins with one word.
-Calculated and literal values are embedded recursively as they appear.
-There is no limit on how far calculated parameters can recurse.
+Literal values are embedded immediately after the instruction.

 Base
 ----